Corrigan Minehan Heart Center

 What are possible complications of cardiac sarcoma?

-Cancer treatment such as chemotherapy and radiation can damage normal cells.
+Cancer treatment such as chemo and radiation can damage normal cells.
 This causes side effects.
 Talk with your healthcare provider about ways to manage your side effects.
 There may be things you can do and medicines you can take to help prevent or control side effects.

 Can cardiac sarcoma be prevented?